What is bankruptcy?

-Each debtor’s financial circumstances are unique and deciding whether one option is better than another is determined on a case-by-case basis.
-It is always a good idea for those experiencing financial difficulties to seek out assistance from professionals who handle such matters.
+Each debtor’s financial circumstances are unique and deciding whether one option is better than another often depends on individual circumstances.
+It is always a good idea for those experiencing financial difficulties to seek out assistance from professionals who handle such matters regularly.

 What is a discharge of debts?

-Basically, a discharge of debts is the elimination of a debtor’s personal obligation to pay the debt.
-There are some debts that generally cannot be discharged, or eliminated.
+Basically, a discharge of debts is the elimination of a debtor’s personal obligation to pay that debt.
+Importantly, some debts cannot be discharged or eliminated.
 Non-dischargeable debts can include: student loans, domestic support obligations, child support and alimony and recent income taxes, paytoll taxes, criminal fines or penalties, and DUI claims.
 A discharge will give the debtor a chance to start over financially.

 Will I lose a valuable asset such as my home or car if I file for bankruptcy?